HappySeaFox/sail/FAQ.md

 #
 properties=

-# Number of interlaced passes to use to write interlaced images.
-Can be empty or 0 if the image
-# codec cannot write interlaced images.
-#
-interlaced-passes=7

 # ';'-separated list of compressions the image codec can write.
 Cannot be empty if the image codec
 # can write images.
 If the image codec cannot select compressions, specify UNSUPPORTED.
 #